AgileVentures/asyncvoter-slack-command/DEVELOPING.md

 - `git commit -m "Updated x.
 Added y.
 Short but expressive description here"`
 - `git push`

+### Helpful commands
-**Note:** Use `git status` to see the current state of git, file changes, what will be included in the commit, etc.
+- Use `git status` to see the current state of git, file changes, what will be included in the commit, etc.
+- Use `git commit -am "<commit message>"` to commit all changes.

 ## Best Practices